 Ever have one of those days when everything goes wrong?

-This seems to frequently happen to me in the kitchen.
+Despite me having the best quality ingredients and the best pressure canner for beginners, this seems to happen to me in the kitchen frequently.
 Sometimes, it seems like everything I touch burns, overcooks, undercooks or just doesn’t work out.
 And then there are the days when I incorrectly measure ingredients, forget about ingredients, and am generally just not paying attention.

 A recipe for disaster, as they say.